hardik-soni12/html-practice/README.md

 # html-practice

-A repo to track and practice my HTML learning journey.
+This repo contains my practice files and notes as I learn as HTML step by step.